-  Explore more of the Golden State.
+Explore more of the Golden State!
 Here are the best things to do in California with kids.

 For most families, the main attractions are the park’s boulders, which call visitors to climb and explore.
-Here are some of my favorite spots for day trippers visiting the high desert of Joshua Tree National Park.
+Here are some of my favorite spots to visit in the high desert of Joshua Tree with kids.

-There is a 1.7-mile trail from the Jumbo Rocks campground but we prefer to skip the walk and just climb on the rocks and make our own trail through the boulders.
+There is a 1.7-mile trail from the Jumbo Rocks campground, but we prefer to skip the walk and just climb on the rocks and make our own trail through the boulders.